-Carl Strehlow’s friend and colleague Pastor Stolz arrived at Hermannsburg with a vehicle after Carl and his Family had already departed, he followed on to Horshoe Bend but arrived just in time for his death.
+Carl Strehlow’s friend and colleague Pastor Stolz arrived at Hermannsburg with a vehicle after Carl and his family had already departed, he followed on to Horsehoe Bend station but arrived just in time for his death on the 20th October 1922.
 Strehlow is reported to have asked Stolz to oversee the care of Hermannsburg.
 After Carl Strehlow’s death, the Chairman of the Mission Board, Pastor Stolz reviewed the mission and indicated a three-point plan for its future.

 - The training of native evangelists to go out into tribal lands

 - Aboriginal work-based training in areas like cattle work, blacksmiths, masonry, woodwork, sewing etc.,

 - Development of the mission reserve as profitable cattle run.

 The mission was left for some time without an ordained missionary.
 Mr. Heinrich, the teacher, took on the oversight of the mission.
 He was assisted by two other non-Aboriginal men: Mr. Klenig the manager and Mr. Paeschke the stockman.

 The work of the mission was advanced during this period by the Aboriginal evangelists Moses, Abel August, Martin, Rufus, Hezekial and Nathaneal with visiting pastors from the south occasionally visiting and conducting baptisms confirmation and communion services 1.
 Moses Tjalkabota was the first Arrarnta evangelist and in 1923 he travelled to Alice Springs to talk to a group of Aboriginal people who gathered to hear him speak.
 He took several more similar trips the following year.
 Moses, Rufus and Hezekiel were the regular lay preachers at Hermannsburg church.
 Abel, August, Martin and Nathanael also took services.